Digital Maturity Framework

 Supported

-The digital lead is encouraged to be strategic, when time allows.
+The digital lead is able to be strategic, when time allows.

 Elevated